geokosto/Local-Maxima/README.md

 # Find Local Maxima

-An quick algorithm to detect local maxima.
+An simple algorithm to detect local maxima.
 Tuning parameters are:
 - the savgol filter parameters with respect to data size
 - n: the size of searching area